DSKuiper/Gwent/README.md

         - [ ] Tight bond (when placed next to a card of the same type, double strength of both cards)
         - [ ] Muster (go through your deck and play all cards of the same type immediately)
     - [ ] Weather cards:
-        - [ ] Bad weather (set value to 1 for every card in the playing field)
+        - [ ] Bad weather cards (set value to 1 for every card for that card's range)
         - [ ] Clear weather (clear the negative effect of bad weather)
     - [ ] Add the decoy item (swap with a card in your field)
     - [ ] Add special character cards (unit cards with a high value and ability)